Pieronilucas/Pieronilucas/README.md

 </div>

 Hi, I’m @Pieronilucas!
-I'm 23 years old and residing in Divinópolis, Brazil.
-Still learning and improving as a Java Developer and a Computer Science student.
+I'm 23 years old and currently residing in Divinópolis, Brazil.
+Still learning and improving as a Java Developer and Computer Science student.

 ## Tools and technologies